Bad News 😕

-Several pubs in our Branch area are either closed or under threat.
+Several pubs in our Branch area have either closed or under threat.
 If you know anything about any of the pubs listed, or would like to help, please get in touch.
 Local press are showing an interest in issue of pub closures, so might be worth checking your local paper, or GetSurrey website.
 A newspaper item on one landlord’s fight to save his livelihood and local community is well worth a read.
 Also an item on BBC News website.

-George CLOSED Sold at Auction as a ‘development opportunity’ in April 2015 and still boarded up. so not looking good.
-Anyone got any news?
+George Sold at Auction as a ‘development opportunity’ in April 2015 and still boarded up in April’17.
+Anyone got ANY news?

 Any news, concerns or updates welcome, just Contact Us

 Black Horse demolished and in April 2016 planning permission given for a pair of semi detached houses and 6 flats.

 Following various incarnations including a ‘gentleman’s club’ legal issues and other problems, the Bugle Returns was boarded up in November 2015.
 In January 2017 planning permission was granted for demolition and replacement by a housing development, but pub still there surrounded by hoardings Apr’17.
 Any News?

 The Gardeners Arms was de-licenced in 1934 when, like The Plough, it became a petrol station.
 The site is now occupied by Trident Honda.